Medicare Supplement Plan N

 You already checked and your Orthopedist does accept Medicare assignment.
 So by doing your homework upfront, you have avoided any possibility of being charged an excess charge.

 If you have not yet paid your annual Medicare Part B deductible.
 You will pay that first.
 Probably on your first visit to the office.
 Then you will pay a $20 per visit copay to your Orthopedist for each visit to the doctors’ office.

 Your operation and stay in the hospital is a Medicare Part A charge.
 There are no excess charges with Medicare Part A. This includes in-hospital physical therapy.
-Your Medigap Plan N pays your Medicare Part A deductible.
-You pay nothing out of pocket for your semi-private room.
-It’s paid by Medicare and your Medigap Plan N.
+Your Medicare supplement Plan N pays your Medicare Part A deductible.
+You pay nothing out-of-pocket for your semi-private room.
+It’s paid by Medicare and your Medicare supplement Plan N.

 Physical therapy is not an office visit with the doctor.
 You will not pay a copay for physical therapy.

 - If you are billed for a copay, then your physical therapy visit was coded incorrectly.
 It happens, and I can help with that.